peske/puppet-pg_monz/README.markdown

 The complete tutorial can be found [here](https://www.itenlight.com/blog/2016/06/02/Puppet%2C+Zabbix%2C+PostgreSQL+and+pgpool-II+Together+-+pg_monz+Module).

+## Bug in v0.1.1

+I must start with an apology because of a bug in version 0.1.1 of the module which caused that manifests that are including `pg_monz::server` class won't even compile at the server.
+The bug is caused by puppet-lint auto-fix feature which removed quotes from 'true' command.
+In the newest version 'true' is replaced with '/bin/true' to avoid any confusion.
+As it usually happens in life, the first 29 downloaders actually downloaded this exact version :(

+What to say...
+Sorry for inconvenience!

 ## Server Side

 At the server side (at Zabbix server), the module only installs the following Zabbix templates: